Skip to main content Skip to footer

 • Resources required to complete the action

-• Space to reflect or take notes after you have completed a task
+• Space to reflect or take notes after you’ve completed a task

 What is an action plan template?

 An action plan template is a pre-structured document that gives you a framework for crafting your new action plan.
-A practical action plan template has designated spaces for each aspect you need to cover, often presented in a table format like this.
+Instead of creating your strategy from scratch every time, a practical action plan template has designated spaces for each aspect you need to cover.
+These might be presented in a table format like this:

 Why is an action plan template important?

 Leaders and managers use action plan templates to speed up the strategic planning process.
-Rather than spending unnecessary time designing the document used for planning purposes, project managers can simply pull up their template, save a new copy — keeping the existing template intact — and get straight to work scheduling and assigning tasks.
+Rather than spending unnecessary time designing their planning documents, project managers can simply pull up their template, save a new copy—keeping the existing template intact—and get straight to work scheduling and assigning tasks.

-Additionally, templates help to ensure consistency across plans and teams.
-When your organization uses the same action plan template for the whole company, it’s easier for team members to interpret and understand the plan — because they’re familiar with the format — and it contributes toward an organized, professional appearance.
+When your organization uses the same action plan template for the whole company, it’s easier for team members to interpret and understand the plan because they’re familiar with the format.
+The result is an organized, professional appearance.

 Action plan templates help project organizers plan more effectively by offering predefined categories and columns, reducing the chance of human error or omitting information from an action plan.
-In addition, you can apply any learnings from the project management process to your template.
-That way, you’ll consistently improve subsequent action plans.
+And every time you add an enhancement to your template, you’ll consistently improve subsequent action plans.

-While completing a project, you might find that some of the tasks in your task lists didn’t have clear outcomes.
-In addition, it wasn’t immediately obvious how to identify when the task was complete.
-So, you could borrow from the SMART goals framework — Specific, Measurable, Attainable, Relevant, Time-bound goals — and include a new column in your action plan template to note how you’ll measure if the task is complete.
+While completing a project, you might find that some of the tasks in your task lists didn’t have clear outcomes, or you weren’t sure they were complete.
+Get around this by following the SMART goals framework and including a new column in your action plan template to note how you’ll measure if the task is complete.

-And when using an action plan template built on a Work OS like monday.com, you can add your action plan to relevant project boards, create cross-team automations, and more — making it easier to collaborate with a distributed team in real time.
+When using an action plan template within monday work management, you can add your action plan to relevant project boards, create cross-team automation, and more—making it easier to collaborate with a distributed team in real-time.

 What are the essential features of an effective action plan template?